rkilchmn/frontac24/README.md

 BF adds a checkbox to show inactive inventory items and a "zero inventory" button to zero out an inventory item.

+## FEATURE: Allow searching of all stock items by foreign code and hide them from lists

+FA allows searching by foreign codes during sales order entry.
+This supports sales of stock items using these codes, usually UPC/EAN.
+Thus a barcode scanner can be used for sales order entry.

+However, these additional codes clutter the visable lists which are also used for manual entry.

+BF removes these codes from the visable lists while enablng search for these codes in any list of stock items, which is helpful in inventory management, such as when entering purchase order receipts.